-(2) A county government may, for the purposes of sub-section (1), establish care centres in, or within the vicinity of an institution of basic education in order to ensure access to such facilities by a child parent.

-(3) A person shall not establish or manage a care centre unless the centre is registered and a licence issued in accordance with the provisions of this Act.

-(4) The provisions of subsection (3) shall not apply with respect to a care centre that is established by a county government.
-Establishment of care centres.
+- (2) A county government may, for the purposes of sub-section (1), establish care centres in, or within the vicinity of an institution of basic education in order to ensure access to such facilities by a child parent. - (3) A person shall not establish or manage a care centre unless the centre is registered and a licence issued in accordance with the provisions of this Act. - (4) The provisions of subsection (3) shall not apply with respect to a care centre that is established by a county government. - 18.
+A care centre established under this Act may render services for the care of children who are not more than three years and who are born to-